As an employee, your job dictates your life.

 If you sell something like copywriting, graphic design, or programming, you can literally start earning today, even without prior experience.
 That’s how much of a demand there is for these services.

-Also, the skills you learn from running a service business will nicely transfer to a product-based or an information-based business model.
+Also, the skills you learn from running a service business will later transfer to a product-based or an information-based business model.
 In this sense, a service business acts like a well-paid internship.

 One caveat — when I am talking about selling services, I am not talking about coaching.

 Even though coaching is technically a service, it doesn’t sell like one.
 In terms of marketing, it is closer to an information-based business.
-That means you need to build an audience first, which is much harder to do.
+That means you need to build an audience first, which is difficult.

-If you want to learn more about setting up a service business, I have a free in-depth guide.
+If you want to learn more about setting up a service business, check out this free in-depth guide.

 6. Get Your Marketing in Order

-Choose organic over paid traffic.
 Most lifestyle entrepreneurs have limited funds to start with.
-Instead of wasting that money on paid traffic, start creating high-quality content regularly which will eventually result in organic traffic.
+Instead of wasting that money on paid traffic, create high-quality content.
+This will result in organic traffic.
 Not only will you pay much less per lead, but your leads will also be of higher quality.

-Play the long game.
-Despite what I just pointed out, most lifestyle entrepreneurs don’t produce content (or not nearly enough).
-For one, it is tiresome; but even more so, it requires patience.
-When you start blogging or vlogging today, you can’t expect to see real results before two or three years have passed.
-That is way too long for most people to wrap their heads around.
-But if you are one of the few people who can, you will eventually surpass most of your competition.
+When you start blogging or vlogging today, you might see results two or three years from now.
+That is too far off for the average person to wrap their heads around.
+But if you are one of the few people who can, you will easily surpass your competition.

 7. Be Realistic

-It becomes obvious real fast that most of these people are not serious about work.
-They might pretend to be, but the reality of how they spend their time looks different.
-They are in full-on holiday mode.
+It’s obvious that most of these people there are not serious about work.
+They are in holiday mode.

 8. Find Support

-I highly recommend that you find other people to connect with over lifestyle entrepreneurship.
+I highly recommend that you find other lifestyle entrepreneurs to connect with.

 This fundamentally changes once you become a lifestyle entrepreneur.

-On top of that, during the early years, you will sometimes have ungodly amounts of work to deal with.
-Think 12-hour days, working the weekends, and even the occasional all-nighter.
-And finally, you will always be tempted to just ignore it all and go hang out at the beach like all the other cool digital nomads.
+Also, at least during the early years, you will have ungodly amounts of work to deal with.
+Think 10-hour days, working the weekends, and the occasional all-nighter.